 Florida’s issuance schedule is due, in part, to USDA’s suggestion that states issue benefits in installments to limit pressure on the supply chain and stagger distribution over several days to promote social distancing when redeeming benefits at the grocery store.

-If a child is homeschooled are they eligible for P-EBT?
+If a school child is homeschooled are they eligible for P-EBT?

 No. Children in families who do not attend a school participating in the free or reduced-price meals program are not eligible for P-EBT, even if the family receives SNAP, TANF, or Medicaid.
 This is because eligibility is tied to schools that would ordinarily be providing free or reduced-price meals to students but for the pandemic.